Swag 101: Trade Show Giveaways and Promotional Products

 1. Brand Alignment

-Key consideration: Does the item support our brand and corporate image?
+Key consideration: Does the item support your brand and corporate image?

 Expert insight: It's got to be something that communicates the company's brand strategy, otherwise it's just another gimmick, explains Los Angelesbased branding expert Rob Frankel.
-Gimmicky toys are simply gimmicky toys.
 The most important aspect of giveaways is the ability to tie the promotional item to the solution the brand provides the prospect.
+For instance, branded aprons are a natural choice for food-related businesses.

 Action item: Brainstorm trade show giveaways within the context of your brand or product/service promise.